 By default, you can share ReSharper settings per solution using the 'Solution team shared' layer — the only thing you need to do is to put the *.dotSettings file under version control.

 If you want to share settings in other ways, you would need to learn how to create new setting layers, import and export them.
-For these purposes, ReSharper provides the Settings Layers dialog, available in the Visual Studio menu ( ) and in the Options dialog (by clicking the Manage button).
+For these purposes, ReSharper provides the Settings Layers dialog, available in the Visual Studio menu (ReSharper options dialog (by clicking the Manage button).) and in the

 Custom setting layers are added under existing default layers.
 For example, if you want the settings from the custom layer to be applied for all solutions, add it under 'This computer' layer; otherwise add it under one of the solution-specific layers depending on whether you want it to override the team-shared settings or not.

-As soon as a custom setting layer is added, it appears in the Save To selector in the Options dialog, using which you can save modified settings to the custom layer.
+As soon as a custom setting layer is added, it appears in the Save To selector in the ReSharper options dialog, using which you can save modified settings to the custom layer.
 You can also modify settings in this layer by editing this layer.